Mayo Clinic Decision Aid

-Mayo Clinic shared 13 medications to treat Depression, each with their own pros and cons.
+Mayo Clinic presented 13 medications to treat depression, each with their own pros and cons.

 The Decision Aid

 However, clinicians decide how and when to use, and may not elect to use the DA; typically 3-4 cards are used.

-Designers at Mayo Clinic's Research Unit hosted conference calls to brief the project context, and provided 3 private videos that showed how the existing paper version of the decision-aid (DA) is used.
+Designers at Mayo Clinic's Research Unit hosted conference calls to brief the project context, and provided 3 private videos that showed how the paper DA is used.

 To understand the experience more deeply, I mapped out the associated emotions in each step of the decision-making process during a clinical visit.

 A patient may start out depressed, and frown at the need to understand medicinal context.
-But out of a need for better mental health, he or she will persevere by thinking through the clinician's statements.
-At the end, the patient may feel relieved yet frustrated by the professional terminologies.
+But out of a need for better mental health, he or she will persevere by thinking through the clinician's overwhelming statements.
+At the end, the patient may feel relieved yet exhausted by the professional terminologies.

-HMW detach the patient from the work of absorbing medical information, so that the patient can attend to a conversation where the doctor can provide the right advice and guidance?
+HMW waive the patient from the work of absorbing medical information, so the patient can attend to a conversation where the doctor can provide the right advice and guidance?

-In total the team hosted 7 rounds of design critiques/reviews for the core user flow.
+In total there were 7 rounds of design critiques/reviews for the core user flow.
 I share specific and final design details here.
 Micro-interactions edited during subsequent implementation.